-Kinston's stadium was available for this process after losing its longtime Carolina League club in 2012.
+Kinston's stadium was available because it had lost its longtime Carolina League club in 2012.
 The Kinston Indians moved to Zebulon, NC, as that city's Double-A Carolina Mudcats moved to Pensacola, FL.
-The K-Tribe took over the Mudcat identity and continue as such today.
+The K-Tribe took over the Mudcats' identity and continue as such today.

-The Down East name was announced in September, 2016, to some local grumbling.
-Kinston is near but not in Down East, the larger coastal plains community whose name was used to increase the club's geographic appeal.
+The Down East name, announced in September 2016, created some local grumbling; Kinston is near but not in Down East, the larger coastal plains area whose name was used to increase the club's appeal.
 Five nickname choices from a "Name the Team" contest were also announced that month, with the whole moniker announced November 2nd.
-The also-rans were Eagles - longtime pre-Indians Kinston baseball name - HamHawks, Hogzillas and Shaggers.
+The also-rans were the longtime pre-Indians Kinston baseball name Eagles along with HamHawks, Hogzillas and Shaggers.
 The Down East Wood Ducks' mascot?
 DEWD, naturally - pronounced like "dude".

-The Ducks play Copa de la Diversion Hispanic engagement campaign games as Avocados Luchadores de Down East ("Down East Wrestling Avocados").
+The Ducks play Copa de la Diversion Hispanic engagement campaign games as Avocados Luchadores de Down East ("Down East Fighting Avocados").

 |Lost League Finals

 |Justin Jacobs, Guilder Rodriguez